 Cordo Jorch, DVM

-Dr. Carraher is the newest addition to the Chesapeake Animal Clinic team, joining us as an associate veterinarian in August 2012.
+Dr. Carraher is the newest addition to the Chesapeake Animal Clinic team, joining us in August 2012.
 She grew up in Oxford, Maryland, and currently resides in Annapolis.
 She attended Georgetown University in Washington, DC, where she received her undergraduate degree in 2005, and then went on to earn her DVM degree from Ross University School of Veterinary Medicine on the island of St. Kitts in January 2011.
 Dr. Carraher also completed a small animal rotating internship at Friendship Hospital for Animals in Washington, DC.

 Dr. Carraher's medical interests include preventive care, client education, and surgery.
 In her free time, she enjoys sailing, horseback riding, traveling, and spending time with family and friends.
 Dr. Carraher has one dog named Gia that she adopted during veterinary school on the island of St. Kitts, and two horses that she adopted 7 years ago.